shzhe02/cornerboxes/content/logbooks/logbook-site.md

 ---
-title: "Logbook - How this site came to be"
+title: "Mini Logbook - Previous Site Attempts"
 date: 2023-06-22T22:14:27+03:00
-draft: true
+draft: false
 ---
 If you haven't already checked out the [about site page](/about/about-site), please read it first for some context.